 - Clean the chicken thoroughly and set aside.

-- Heat a pan and dry roast the cloves, cinnamon stick, cumin seeds, fennel, pepper corns, whole dry red chilies, coriander seeds and cashew nuts lightly.
+- Heat a pan and dry roast the cloves, cinnamon stick, cumin seeds, fennel, peppercorns, cardamom, whole dry red chilies lightly.

-- Heat the oil in a pan and the sliced onions.
+- Heat the oil in a pan and add the sliced onions, curry leaves and green chili.
 Fry the onions till they turn translucent.

-- Once the onions are translucent, add the marinated chicken with turmeric powder and saute for sometime till all the spices are absorbed in the chicken for about 5-6 minutes.
+- Once the onions are translucent, add the ginger garlic paste till the raw smell vanishes from it.
+Add the chicken and saute for sometime till all the water is dried up from it.

 - Cook covered on low heat till chicken is done.
 You can add water if necessary.